Skip to main content

 Component Examples

-The standard Qarbine installation includes many types of example components including data sources.
+The standard Qarbine installation includes many types of example components including data sources covering the variety of supported databases.
 Each Data Source references a Data Service which is defined by the Qarbine administrator.
 The examples may refer to yet undefined data services.
 An example of running an AWS DynamoDB example may show.

 This likely indicates that there is no Qarbine Data Service yet defined by the Qarbine administrator named “AWS DynamoDB”.
 To run this example component, such a data service must first be defined by the Qarbine administrator.
 Refer to the associated Qarbine configuration and tutorial documentation for the given data driver for more information.
 Qarbine has preset access to a set of commonly used sample MongoDB data through the “Sample Data Service” definition.